avichalp/ethernaut-ctf/README.md

 ### [Token](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/token.cljs)

-The main vulnerability in this contract is integer underflow.
+The main vulnerability in this [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/Token.sol) is integer underflow.
 The balances map has the type `address->uint256`.
 The smallest value for unsigned integer (uint256) is 0.
 On decreasing the value further it will underflow to the max uint256 value that is 2^256 - 1.

 ### [Delegation](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/delegate.cljs)

 The first thing to understand about this setup is how the delegate call works.
 In a delegate call, caller's storage is used and callee's code is used.

-The goal of this challenge is to get the ownership of the `Delegation` contract.
+The goal of this challenge is to get the ownership of the `Delegation` [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/Delegate.sol).
 We need to trigger a call to the fallback while making sure that the `calldata` has the function signature of the `pwn` function i.e. 0xdd365b8b.

 ### [Force](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/force.cljs)

 The Force contract doesn't have a `fallback` or `receive` functions.
 But we can still send ehter to it!

-The trick is create another contract with a positive balance.
+The trick is to create another contract with a positive balance.
 Then use `SELFDESTRUCT` on the contract you created.
 Selfdestruct lets you specify an address.
 When EVM executes SELFDESTRUCT instruction it sends any ehter that the contract has to the specifed address.

 ### [Vault](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/vault.cljs)

-The Vault keeps the \"password\" in private vars.
+The Vault keeps the \"password\" in private [vars](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/Vault.sol).
 Nothing is private on the blockchain!

 We can exploit it my using `getStorageAt` to extract the password.
 To call `getStorageAt` we must know the storage slot where the actual password is stored.
 Since its takes 256 bits to store that password.
 It will get its own slot.
 And it will be after the the 1st slot.
 The first slot stores a `bool` called `locked`.

 ### [King](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/king.cljs)

-To break this game we can make 'King' a [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/King.sol#L30) that 'cannot receive' ether.
-That is, the contracts lacks a `receive` or a `fallback` function.
+To break this game we have to make 'King' a [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/King.sol#L30) that **cannot** receive ether.

+That means, the our malicious [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/King.sol#L30) must lack a `receive` or a `fallback` function.
 This way owner (deployer) won't be able to claim the kingship back.

 ### [Re-entrancy](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/reentrance.cljs)

-The Rentrance contract has the most infamous vulnerability in the ETH ecosystem (see DAO hack).
+The Rentrance contract has the most infamous vulnerability in the ETH ecosystem (see the DAO hack).
 This is the solidity code of interest.

 ```solidity
   if(balances[msg.sender] >= _amount) {
       (bool result,) = msg.sender.call{value:_amount}('');